 Maria Finnegan is a certified fitness professional in the Raleigh-Durham-Chapel Hill area of North Carolina.
 Maria offers private and group fitness/wellness training with a focus on the mind-body connection and benefits of movement and exercise.
-She is an instructor in the Department of Health, Wellness and PE at Duke University and specializes in stand-up paddleboarding (SUP) yoga, TRX, bootcamp, and yoga.
+She is an instructor and full-time faculty in the Department of Health, Wellness and PE at Duke University and specializes in stand-up paddleboarding (SUP) yoga, TRX, bootcamp, and yoga.
 Maria believes that we all have an amazing inner strength that we tap into through movement and fitness.
 She provides students and clients with authentic messages of hope that inspires change and provokes a realization of the true strength that lies within us.
 Through exercise, she focuses on the principle that our bodies are tremendous tools capable of overcoming physical and emotional struggles.

 About Maria Finnegan